The Problem

 - Introduced barcode-based tracking for all samples and reagents with real-time capture

-- Built validation into the system to prevent incorrect or invalid actions at the point of use
+- Built point-of-use validation to prevent incorrect or invalid actions at the moment of execution

-- Enabled operator-level tracking and real-time dashboards for workflow visibility and control
+- Enabled real-time dashboards for workflow visibility and control

 Outcomes